 As previously reported by Radio Dabanga, relatives of Musa Hilal organised a vigil in front of the office of the Sudanese Professionals Association in Khartoum last week, demanding his release.
 The Revolutionary Awakening Council also called for the release of Hilal and hundreds of his affiliates arrested on November 26, 2017.

-The wife of detainee Ali Rizgallah, known as ‘Savannah’. demanded the transitional Sovereign Council and the Prime Minister release her husband and minor brother.
-Zuhour Haroun, said that her husband and her 15-year-old brother were detained on November 11, 2017 in North Darfur.
+The wife of detainee Ali Rizgallah, known as ‘Savanah’, demanded the transitional Sovereign Council and the Prime Minister release her husband and 15-year-old brother.
+Zuhour Haroun said that her husband and her brother were detained on November 11, 2017 in North Darfur.

-In 2017, after years of close cooperation, Musa Hilal had become a thorn in the side of Khartoum.
+In 2017, after years of close cooperation, former janjaweed leader Musa Hilal had become a thorn in the side of the Khartoum regime.

 The relationship between Hilal and Khartoum began in 2003.
 After Darfuri rebels took up arms against the government in February that year, Khartoum assigned Hilal, chief of the Arab Mahameed clan in North Darfur, as recruiter of militant Arab pastoralists (popularly called janjaweed) in Darfur.